What is iGEM?

 Current Project

-Fungal pathogens such as Botrytis cinerea pose a serious threat to agriculture, causing major economic losses and increasing pressure on global food systems.
-Climate change further exacerbates these challenges by creating warmer, more humid conditions that promote fungal spread.
-Traditional chemical fungicides often fall short—they harm beneficial organisms, disrupt ecosystems, and drive resistance in pathogens, putting long-term food security at risk.
+Fungal pathogens pose a major threat to agriculture, causing significant economic losses and straining global food systems.
+Climate change worsens these challenges by creating warmer, more humid conditions that favor fungal infections.
+Conventional fungicides often harm beneficial organisms, disrupt ecosystems, and drive resistance development, threatening long-term food security.

-We offer a targeted, sustainable alternative.
-Using a modular sensor approach with a genomic AND-gate, our engineered bacteria detect pathogen-specific signals related to physiology and secretome, releasing antimicrobial peptides (AMPs) only when needed.
-This ensures precise action and minimizes off-target effects.
-The platform’s modularity allows adaptation to various crops and fungal threats.
+We propose a more precise and sustainable alternative.
+Using a modular sensor system with a genetic AND-gate, our engineered bacteria detect pathogen-specific signals tied to physiology and secretome, releasing antimicrobial peptides (AMPs) only when needed.
+This ensures targeted action while minimizing off-target effects.
+SPROUT is a scalable, precision-based platform for next-generation plant protection.
+Its modular design allows easy adaptation to diverse crops and pathogens, enabling efficient, on-demand AMP release.
+By combining specificity, adaptability, and sustainability, SPROUT offers a practical and innovative approach to strengthening agricultural resilience against fungal diseases.

 Want To Support Us?